sunnysingh/personal-website-2016-2018-archive/src/blog/redesign-2016.md

 As I said, the new design is reminiscent of my old one.
 To make it feel more modern, I flattened the header and gave more spacing to content.
 Also, I didn't use a UI/front-end framework again because I wanted to demonstrate my skills and have some fun with flexbox.
 Since grids are still fairly complex, I did use [Lost](https://github.com/corysimmons/lost) which is grid framework built on PostCSS and has flexbox support.

 The logo was designed in [Sketch](https://www.sketchapp.com/) and the icons generated in [IcoMoon](https://icomoon.io/).
-Both are SVGs so bring on your 4K displays.
+Both are SVGs so bring on your 4K displays :grin:.

 ### Static Site